Taro-Hayashi/KillerWhale/rightside/3_SIDE_TRACKBALL.md

 ![](../img/trackball/IMG_5117.jpg)

 ### Assembling the switch plate
-Attach the M2 long spacers and M2 dark screws to the switch plate.
+Attach the M2 long spacers and M2 short screws to the switch plate.
 ![](../img/trackball/IMG_5126.jpg)
 Note that the switch plate also has an orientation (lower and top part).

-Attach the cover plate to the spacers with M2 short screws.
+Attach the cover plate to the spacers with M2 middle screws.
 ![](../img/trackball/IMG_5127.jpg)

 ### Assembling the trackball

-Thread the M2 silver washers onto 9 M2 silver screws.
+Thread the M2 silver washers onto 9 M2 long screws.
 ![](../img/trackball/IMG_5130.jpg)
 Insert the screws into the two holes of each of the 3 trackball arms and fasten with M2 spacers.
 ![](../img/trackball/IMG_5134.jpg)